dfinity/candid/spec/Candid.md

 * `ref(r)` indicates an opaque reference, understood only by the underlying system.
 * `pub(s,n)`, indicates the public method name `n` of the service referenced by `s`.

+Note that service references for uninitialized services are not supported at the moment.

 #### Notation